najwanaamane/Anomaly-Detection-in-Network-Traffic/README.md

     - Run the cells sequentially to perform hierarchical clustering, evaluate with ground truth labels, and train an SVM classifier.

 2. **K-means Clustering**:
-    - Load the notebook `Anomaly Detection in Network Traffic with K-means clustering.ipynb`.
+    - Load the notebook `K-means clustering.ipynb`.
     - Run the cells sequentially to perform anomaly detection using K-means clustering and evaluate with ground truth labels.

 ## Data

 Both notebooks use the KDD Cup 1999 dataset.
-Ensure you have the dataset (`kddcup.data_10_percent.csv`) in the same directory as the notebooks or provide the correct path to the dataset in the data loading sections.
+Ensure you have the dataset (`kddcup.data_10_percent.csv`) or the (`kddcup.data.csv`) in the same directory as the notebooks or provide the correct path to the dataset in the data loading sections.

 ## Conclusion